-Furthermore, in my "not visible" exhibition there was a photo that was put on the door of a beauty salon - one of the 22 companies you can approach from the gallery - then taken off after the opening, then put back on the third day, then finally taken off for good.
-I was also banned by the rector from switching off the lights, although the concept was that light in the space changes like the daylight outdoors.
-In addition, on the third day a purple sofa was brought in and it was placed in front of the main exhibiting wall, just to make the room more "comfortable".
+Furthermore, in my "not seeable" exhibition there was a photo, which was put on the door of a beauty salon - one of the 22 enterprises one can approach from the gallery, that was taken off after the opening, then put back on the third day, finally taken off for real.

+I got also a ban from the rector not to switch off the lights, although the concept was that light in the space changes as the daylight outdoors.
+In addition, on the third day there was a purple sofa brought and it was placed in front of the main exhibiting wall, just to make the room more "comfortable".

-Last but not least, the St Valentines Day cup sale event took place during the exhibition, so that the room was filled with cups, tables and young ceramics designers.
+Last but not least, during the exhibition took place St.Valentines Day cup sale event, so that the room was filled with cups, tables and young ceramics designers.
 Obviously, the room had to be "decorated" for that occasion, so there were balloons next to and on my works.

-Well, I really enjoyed those weird situations that came up with the exhibition, it all worked for the concept of the work and brought attention to the problematic situation which the gallery is in.
+Well, I really enjoyed those ironical situations that came up with the exhibition, it all worked for the concept of the work and brought attention to the problematic situation, in which the gallery is.

 What about the political aspects of this exhibition?
 Political in terms of using aesthetics as a tool for change.
-What was your agenda if I may ask?
+What was your agenda if I may ask so?
 To my mind there are at least two points to make here.
-Firstly we could talk about an antagonism between exhibitionthirsty students and a possibly penniless management who is not willing to or just not able to provide a proper gallery for the school.
-Then there is the second level, with the whole art academy on one side and the frighteningly neo-liberal state, meaning the Ministry of Education, on the other side.
+Firstly we could talk about antagonism between exhibition-thirsty students and possibly penniless management who is not willing to or just not able to provide a proper gallery for the school.
+Then there is the second level with the whole art academy on one side and the frighteningly neo-liberal state, i.e the Ministry of Education, on the other side.

-Of course, this exhibition was filled with political aspects, it was a critical comment and act in reference to the situation.
+Of course, this exhibition was filled with political aspects, it was critical comment and action towards the situation.

-Continuing with the topic of protest, you and a few other
+Continuing with the topic of protest, you and a few

-people are opening a project space these days in the Old Town of Tallinn.
+other people are opening a project space these days in the Old Town of Tallinn.
 Could you please tell me about this space.
-How much of it do you see as a protest?
-Or is it more like a natural continuation of the study process?
+How much of it you see as a protest?
+Or is it more like a natural continuation of study process?

-The artist-run space Rundum, that we (Kulla Laas, Mari-Leen Kiipli, Aap Tepper, Mari Volens and I) are working on and will open on 26 September, is made to meet the need for an art platform that is flexible in terms of exhibitions and creative collaboration, as there is no other programme-based or actively working artist-run space in Tallinn.
-Furthermore, the aim of our artist-run space is to react to flaws in local art life, and to explore the feasibility of own-initiative practices in the local context.
-Our artist-run space is one possible way of reacting to achieve formal higher education, but there is no specific output or work

-field.
-The project is mainly a

-learning process, during which

-many different questions are

-raised: What is the work and

-the role of an artist in contemporary life?
-How can someone

-manage as a freelance art worker?
-What could a collaboration

-that values both the artist and

-the private sector be like?
-How

-do artist-run spaces in other
+The artist-run space Rundum, that we (Kulla Laas, Mari-Leen Kiipli, Aap Tepper, Mari Volens and I) are working on and will open on 26th of September, is made in the need of an art platform that is flexible, in terms of exhibitions and creative collaboration, as there is no more programmebased or actively working artist-run space in Tallinn.
+Furthermore, the aim of our artist-run space is to react to flaws in local art life, and to explore the feasibility of own initiative practices in the local context.
+Our artistrun space is one possible way to react in a situation where formal higher education is achieved, but there is no specific output or work field.
+The project is mainly a learning process, during which there are many different questions raised: What is the work and the role of an artist in the contemporary life?
+How to manage as a freelance art worker?
+What could a collaboration that values both the artist and the private sector be like?
+How do artistrun spaces in other countries work?

-countries work?

-To establish a platform for the expansion and exchange of specific knowledge, and for conducting activity, a specific free-form education, discussion and information programme is planned to be held in the Rundum artist-run space.
-The space will organise different thematic talks and meetings and other events, and will communicate actively with people working in creative fields in Estonia and abroad.
+To establish a platform for the expansion and exchange of specific knowledge, and the conduction of activity, a specific free-form education, discussion and information program is planned to be held in the Rundum artistrun space.
+The space will organizes different thematic talks and meetings and other events; communicates actively with people working on creative fields in Estonia and abroad.